ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 - Rooms: Activates the takeover of the rooms and a list of them
 - Trades: Activates the takeover of the trades and a list of them

-### Additional Settings area
+### Additional settings area
-Here the user can decide whether https (encrypted and bug-proof connection) should be used.
+Here the user can decide whether https (encrypted and tap-proof connection) should be used.
 If activated, the user name and the associated password are required

 Once all settings have been made, the configuration page is completed with the "save and close" command (button below the settings area).
 The adapter is closed and the instance is started with the new values.